dionyziz/marabu-course/docs/exercises.md

 - The public keys must be in the correct format.
 - Transactions must respect the law of conservation.
 - Private keys can sign transaction inputs pointing to their public key.
+- When you receive a transaction object from the network, validate it before gossiping it.

 # Exercise 4